Selecting Quality, Color, and Type of Paint

 However, there are tests to ensure quality in high-performance paint applications:

-• Also known as abrader testing, TABER is a form of accelerated wear testing that gives a sense how long a paint job will last under working conditions.
+- TABER Abrasion Test - Also known as abrader testing, TABER is a form of accelerated wear testing that gives a sense of how long a paint job will last under working conditions.
 It was introduced in the 1930s and uses specialized equipment to apply rub-wear abrasion action on a painted material sample.
 ISO 7784 standards can be used to determine whether paints and varnishes are sufficiently resistant.

-• The salt spray test is one of the most common paint performance tests.
+- Salt Spray Test - The salt spray test is one of the most common paint performance tests.
 You may also see it referred to as the salt fog test.
 It measures paint and surface coating quality based on observed corrosion resistance.
-Resistance is quantified by the number of hours the surface can stand up to application of a salt spray.
+Resistance is quantified by the number of hours the surface can stand up to the application of a salt spray.
 International standards suggest 96 hours as a good baseline.

 Paint Cost And Volume Discounts